CivicActions/style-guide/docs/template-files/google-slides.md

+##Google slides presentation decks

+We use Google Slides as our primary presentation tool.
 Choose a template from the gallery to create CivicActions-branded presentations.

 [See the template gallery here.](https://docs.google.com/presentation/u/0/?ftv=1&folder=0AG52ASZZO8wSUk9PVA&tgif=d)